 Visiting James Clerk Maxwell’s Birthplace

-The house in which James Clerk Maxwell was born is open to visitors by appointment only.
+The house in which James Clerk Maxwell was born is open to visitors as set out below.

-Visits are conducted by volunteers and take approximately 1 hour.
-The tours are free, but donations to the Foundation are always appreciated.
+Tours are conducted by volunteers and take approximately 1 hour.
+There is no charge, but donations to the Foundation are always appreciated.

 • Contact telephone number

-Please also indicate whether you would like to be added to the email distribution list for our Newsletter.
+Please also indicate whether you would like to be added to the email distribution list for our Newsletter (examples available here).

 Please send your email to: